Oracle-Efficient Online Learning and Auction Design: Contextual Online Learning: Learning with Side Information

-Finally, it remains to argue the oracle efficiency of the Generalized FTPL algorithm.
-However, we observe that the implementability condition we imposed in Section \ref{sec:ftpl}, only allowed for positive supported distributions $D$.
-If we want to allow for distributions $D$ supported on the real line, then we need our translation matrix to be implementable with a dataset, even if the distribution takes negative values.
-For that, we need to be able to simulate the negative of the difference between any two entries of a column, with a dataset of adversarial actions.
-This leads to the following extra condition on the translation matrix. \begin{definition} A matrix $\mGamma$ is \emph{negatively implementable} with complexity $M$ if there exists weighted datasets $S_j^-$ for all $j\in[N]$ with $|S_j^-|\leq M$, such that
+It remains to argue the oracle efficiency of the Generalized FTPL algorithm.
+However, the implementability condition in Section \ref{sec:ftpl} only allows for non-negatively supported distributions $D$.
+If we want to allow arbitrary distributions over reals, our translation matrix must be able to implement negative weights~$\alpha_j$.
+This means we need to be able to simulate the negative of the difference between any two entries of a column by a dataset of adversary actions.
+This leads to the following additional condition on the translation matrix. \begin{definition} A matrix $\mGamma$ is \emph{negatively implementable} with complexity $M$ if for each $j\in[N]$ there exist a weighted dataset $S_j^{-}$, with $|S_j^-|\leq M$, such that